MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

     -   **Send wake-up packets**: If the deployment purpose is set to **Required** and this option is selected, a wake-up packet is sent to computers before the deployment is installed to wake the computer from sleep at the installation deadline time.
 Before you can use this option, computers must be configured for Wake On LAN.

-    -   Select **Allow clients on a metered Internet connection to download content after  the installation deadline, which might incur additional costs** if required.
+    -  **Allow clients on a metered Internet connection to download content after the installation deadline, which might incur additional costs**: Select this if it's required.

     > [!NOTE]
     >  The **Pre-deploy software to the user's primary device** option is not available when you deploy a package and program.